mohamedgalalanwer/Create-A-Maze/README.md

 2. Successful build of the app (apk file for Android and XCode project for iOS)
 3. All the player settings are correctly modified in order to build to device

+# animation
+ I worked a total of the animation (KEY,COIN).
+To make the game better Possible use by animator open the animator  And arrange them as you like